magoo/Vault-for-Incident-Responders/README.md

 If Vault is being DoS'd, the audit backend may be a possible root cause.
 This vector would also imply a token is exposed to an adversary (because valid tokens are required to generate a log, and a disk I/O DoS would need one).

 The `'.request.id'` field is also important in finding the corresponding `'.response'` to a request, as both are logged.
+You may consider just searching on responses, since requests are actually included in the response audit log.

 ### You may see a "response wrapped" value stolen to retrieve a secret.
 Vault has a feature called "Response Wrapping", which creates a single use token that can access a single value.
 It's one time use.